Stopping advanced prostate cancer in its tracks

 Clinical trials

 Excitingly large pharmaceutical companies have used the evidence built by our funded researchers to develop new drugs for prostate cancer.
-One of these drugs, called ipatasertib, works by blocking the effect of missing PTEN.
+One of these drugs, called ipatasertib, works by blocking the effect of PTEN mutations.

 Impact Approved